dee-aichaa/dee-aichaa/README.md

 - 👋 Hi, I’m @dee-aichaa
 - 👀 I’m interested in coding, reading and watching movies
-- 🌱 I’m currently learning JavaScript & reactJS
+- 🌱 I'm currently workiing the Greenstand Project at Cayorr Enterprises
-- 💞️ I’m looking to collaborate on KeurrDeret with my colleagues
 - 📫 How to reach me @dee_aichaa on instagram @isatou_demba on twitter

 <!---